VICE-Team/svn-mirror/vice/doc/readmes/Readme-BeOS.txt

 BUGS (only the known;)
 -------------------------------------
-- Sometimes the application loses the keyboard focus; no keystrokes are accepted inside the emu, so the emulator has to be restarted.
-  (I have not observed this; it may no longer be true.)
 - The sound code has changed significantly and may change more in the future.
   How many machines it does (not) work on is largely unknown at this point.
 - The monitor only works if you start the emulator from a terminal; if you